kotajacob/wal_steam/README.md

 # `wal_steam`

 A little program that themes the colors for Metro for steam from `wal`or `wpg`.
-Now with windows support!
+Now with HiDPI support!

 ![1](https://ptpb.pw/l9Rw.png)